emanlapponi/emanuele-lapponi-cv/README.md

 #### `2011`: Developer, [cXense](https://www.cxense.com/)

 > Internship at an NLP-centric startup, where I worked on live data visualization as well as Sentiment Analysis.
+Rumor has it that the sentiment analysis engine I made that summer stayed in production for several years.

 #### `2010-2012`: Teaching Assistant (TA), University of Oslo

 > I was a TA in the [Algorithms and Data Structures](http://www.uio.no/studier/emner/matnat/ifi/INF2220/) class.
 I also TA'ed the [introductory course on interaction design](http://www.uio.no/studier/emner/matnat/ifi/INF1510/), where I was also tasked with developing obligatory assignments using [Processing](https://processing.org/) and [Arduinos](https://www.arduino.cc/).

-### 🎓 Education
+### 🎓 **Education**

 #### Ph.d.: Language Technology, University of Oslo, 2019
 Thesis focus: Design, implementation, and use of NLP tools and techniques in the Digital Humanities